Mobility hubs

 KINTO:

-About HUB+ and the mobility project
+About the mobility project

-The Capital Region and Rudersdal Municipality, together with Kinto Mobility, Green Mobility, TIER, and DTU, have received a grant of DKK 10 million from the EU’s Horizon Europe Support Program to establish mobility hubs and test shared mobility outside the most significant cities, thereby strengthening the existing public transportation in combination with private mobility services.
+The Capital Region and Rudersdal Municipality, together with Kinto Mobility, Green Mobility, TIER, and DTU, have received a grant of DKK 10 million from the EU’s Horizon Europe Support Program to establish mobility hubs (HUB+) and test shared mobility outside the most significant cities, thereby strengthening the existing public transportation in combination with private mobility services.
 The goal is to make choosing public transport or shared solutions in everyday life and leisure time easier.